bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 # posix item &lt;string&gt; : filesystem object

 Returns a filesystem object with the given name, either a file or a folder, using POSIX formatting.

+# posix regex &lt;string&gt; : regular expression

+Returns an object representing a POSIX compliant regular expression corresponding to the supplied string.
+This inspector is available on Solaris but only on x86 and x64 architectures.

+# posix regular expression &lt;string&gt; : regular expression

+Same as posix regex &lt;string&gt;.
+This inspector is available on Solaris but only on x86 and x64 architectures.

 # pre &lt;string&gt; of &lt;string&gt; : html